mikeoverbay/MO-Editor/README.md

 alt="IMAGE ALT TEXT HERE" width="204" height="328" border="10" /> </td>
     <td>This is the select for replacment window.<br/>
 You can check which instances to replace.<br/>
 You can experiment with this..
-For replacing tank names..
-Just checking the bottom 2 works.<br/></td>
+For replacing tank names..<br/>Just checking the bottom 2 works.<br/></td>
   </tr>
 </table>